 Diving Koh Tao

-As I mentioned, our main objective for coming to Koh Tao was to get Lori her scuba certification (I was already certified).
+As I previously mentioned, our main objective for coming to Koh Tao was to get Lori her scuba certification (I was already certified).

 There are dozens of excellent dive centers on Sairee Beach specializing in certifying students, so picking one can feel like an impossible task.